fbpx

 Conflicts of interests always seems to have negative connotations to them.
 However, this is not always the case.
 We all have them.
 Consciously or unconsciously we spend some of our working day trying to manage them.

 For example, who hasn’t woken up after a big night and thought, should I go to work today or should I call in sick?
-For some, managing their first conflict of interest ASIC Report 562, the conflict of interest ASIC was testing was whether licensees with vertically integrated business models put their interest of generating greater revenue from recommending in-house products ahead of the interest of consumers receiving advice that is in their best interests.
+For some, managing conflicts of interest could be where they recommend a client enter into an ongoing fee arrangement with them.

 Why is conflicts management so important?

-First, all licensees have an obligation to adequately manage any conflicts of interests that may arise from the financial services they provide.
+First, all licensees have an obligation to adequately manage any conflicts of interest that may arise from the financial services they provide.

 The three mechanisms that ASIC expects licensees to use when managing conflicts of interest are: